-One of the major goals in animation research is to be able to simulate the behavior of real-world materials in realworld situations.
+One of the major goals in animation research is to be able to simulate the behavior of real-world materials in real-world situations.
+Maintaining a believable simulation of a familiar phenomenon can be quite a challenging task.
 In the game industry we require simulations that are visually compelling but not necessarily fully accurate imitations.
 Our aim is to achieve a visual effect that is as close as possible to that of scientific simulations, but at a small fraction of the computational cost.

 We propose a method for emulating how solid objects melt under combustion.
-Each object in a 3D video game is represented by a polygonal mesh in the shape of its surface, which we will call a shell model.
-The challenge is to maintain a natural fluid-like behavior in this polygonal structure.
+Each object in a 3D video game is represented by a polygonal mesh in the shape of its surface, which we will call a shell Ian Parberry model.
+The challenge is to maintain a natural fluidlike behavior in this polygonal structure.
 Our goal is to introduce a polygon refinement method that can apply to any shell model (Figure 1, left), and support compelling visual replication of the melting process through to a burned-out and melted version of the object at the end (Figure 1, right).